The Proposed Changes to CGT and Inheritance Tax for 2024/2025

 Explained – What do CGT and Dividend Tax Changes Mean for Investors?

-Since 2023, investors have been facing higher taxes on their portfolios through dramatic reductions in the dividend allowance and capital gains tax (CGT) exemption.
+This article was published in February 2024 Since 2023, investors have been facing higher taxes on their portfolios through dramatic reductions in the dividend allowance and capital gains tax (CGT) exemption.
 Having already been broadly halved in tax year 2023-24 the allowances will halve once again in April 2024.
-Many who will not have had to worry in previous years will therefore
+Many who will not have had

 2024- Looking Backwards and Forwards